AdamGCodes/-js-toptrumps/ReadMe.md

 ## Known Bugs

-- Drawn hands is not working correctly.
+- (Resolved) Drawn hands is not working correctly.
 This function needs to be re-written and the user messaging around this also needs to be improved.
-- The lack of animations for the computer's card reduces UI polish.
+- (Resolved) The lack of animations for the computer's card reduces UI polish.
+- Due to recent changes the responsiveness isn't amazing.
+Ultimately I believe I need to rethinc the UI for smaller screens and possible have messages pop up rather than as a panal constantly visible.
+(Maybe see if I can team up with a UX designer on this?)

 ---

 ## Future Improvements

-1. Offer multiple decks on different topics.
+1. Complete (Mar 25) Offer multiple decks on different topics.
-2. Add transitions and animations for smoother gameplay.
+2. Complete (Feb 25)Add transitions and animations for smoother gameplay.
 3. Enable multiplayer functionality via online or network play.
 4. Include an optional deck counter to track card numbers.
-5. Develop a CRUD system for users to create and edit their own card decks.
+5. Make full stack/Develop a CRUD system for users to create and edit their own card decks.
+6. Some images have dimensions that don't work well with current set up.
+Short term find images with better dimensions.
+Long term look at smarter ways to handle images of a great range of dimensions.

 ---